 The Taft Museum of Art and the Duncanson Society have selected dancer/choreographer Stafford C. Berry, Jr. as the 2017 Duncanson Artist-in-Residence.
 He will be the second artist in the program’s history to represent the discipline of dance.
 His work is a synthesis of dance, theater, and music.

-Berry has served for eight years as Associate Professor of Dance and Black Studies at Denison University in Granville, Ohio.
+Berry has served for eight years as Assistant Professor of Dance and Black Studies at Denison University in Granville, Ohio.
 He is co-director of the Berry & Nance Dance Project (BNDP), an all-male contemporary African dance company, founded and created with dance partner Dr. C. Kemal Nance.
 BNDP was awarded a 2017 Central Ohio Theatre Critics Circle Citation for the piece Who I Be!, inspired by the work of August Wilson.

 “I am absolutely thrilled to be selected as the 2017 Duncanson Artist-in-Residence,” said Berry.
 “Dance—particularly the movement traditions of African American people—is a critical lens with which we can understand black art and culture.
 I look forward to sharing my work and learning more about communities in Cincinnati through our space sharing and collaboration.”